Kyriosity/read-write/README+/software/ArcDeco/README.md

 Axes of e**X**pansion and complexit**Y** will tear this patchwork.
 It is not about megastructures and prize-winning brainteasers (like OS, DBMS, IDE, or gaming engine) but challenges beyond the ordinary: new LOB, new domains (such as CAD), or cutting-edge modules.

-**X**: Coercive resource scaling against "horizontal" growth will deliver a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).
+**X**: Coercive resource scaling against "horizontal" growth will deliver a kludge - coupled horribly and getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).

 **Y**: Stacking design decisions (as they come) against towering abstractions will build a tumble.
 The chaos (inherent to the making of software) will become unmanageable at a certain height.